 The basis for attacking the agency: When protesting federal government contract awards, you have to show that the contracting officer “entirely failed to consider an important aspect of the problem, somehow have an explanation for its decision that runs against the evidence before the agency during the evaluation or solicitation stage, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise.”
 Motor Vehicle Mfrs.
 Ass’n of the U.S., Inc. v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).

 Why do contractors fail?
 The courts place a heavy burden of showing that an agency’s decision lacked a rational basis.
-You cannot simply make conclusory allegations or rely on the court documents alone.
+Under COFC or GAO bid protest regulations, you cannot simply make conclusory allegations or rely on the court documents alone.
 To win a bid protest, your lawyer must dig into the facts of the record and show that either the agency did not follow the solicitation requirements, violated procurement law, or simply acted unreasonably.
 Companies that proceed without legal counsel often falls into this landmine.

 Avoid thinking that filing a bid protest means that the court substitutes the agency’s business judgment.
 At the Court of Federal Claims level, and similarly at GAO, reviewing the agency action is limited to what the record shows.
 It’s all about the record before the court.